toucham/DICSharp/README.md

 - [x] resolve service with generic
 - [x] add services in multi-assemblies project

 For multi-assemblies project, we are assuming that project reference assemblies will not have `PublicKeyToken`.
-It is currently adding only the assemblies without `PublicKeyToken`.
+It is currently analyzing the assemblies without the `PublicKeyToken` for the classes with the attribute, `DILifetimeAttribute`.

 ## Dependency Injection